MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-04-full-django-project-template.md

 ---
-title: Tutorial - Learning Django in Visual Studio, step 4
+title: Tutorial - Learn Django in Visual Studio, step 4
 description: A walkthrough of Django basics in the context of Visual Studio projects, specifically the features provided by the Django Web Project template. ms.date: 04/16/2018 ms.prod: visual-studio-dev15